SpinaEmre/df-01/README.md

 npm run startCleanServer
 </pre>

-If you change something on runtime and want to see the results immediately, no need to restart the server, you can use this script:
+If you change something on runtime and want to see the results immediately, there is no need to restart the server, you can use this script:
 <pre>
 npm run strt
 </pre>
+(I know, strt doesn't make sense but let's keep it this way)

-Thanks for patience.
+Thanks for your patience.

+Cheers,
 Emre